waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

 because maybe one of these actions, even if I don't know anything about it, might lead to better rewards faster or more rewards in the future.
-And so an agent that only ever exploits information and never explorers might be able to get reward, but it might not maximize its rewards, because it doesn't know what other possibilities are out there-- possibilities that it would only know about
+And so an agent that only ever exploits information and never explores might be able to get reward, but it might not maximize its rewards, because it doesn't know what other possibilities are out there-- possibilities that it would only know about